Heart Attack: Causes, Signs, Symptoms, Treatments & more

 - Palpitations and increased sweating

 The symptoms even differ in severity from one person to another.
-Some face less pain during a heart attack while others find it unbearable.
+Some face less pain during a heart attack while others find it unbearable, according to American Heart Association.

 These symptoms can be different in men and women.
 Unlike men, women may also experience other than these common symptoms.